[SAMPLE]

 Dear Teachers and Staff,

 Artificial intelligence (AI) can transform our schools in exciting ways, but we must also mitigate the risks.
 Below are a few examples of responsible and prohibited uses of AI.
-Throughout the rest of the school year, we will be providing ongoing PD opportunities.
+We will provide ongoing PD opportunities throughout the rest of the school year.

 Examples of Responsible Uses of AI